Nrycord/TrezLabs_test/README.md

 - id (autoincrement and primary)
 - title (marked as unique)
-- author (string in it's current version, but preferably will be turned into it's own endpoint to manage different authors)
-- publisher (string, same as above)
+- author (contains the id of the author it corresponds to)
+- publisher (contains the id of the publisher it corresponds to)
 - number_of_pages (int)

 ## Future ideas in development

 - Add the CRUD endpoints for authors and publishers so the API can utilize those later on for filtering and searching processes.
+(Done)
+- Add categories and allow to add multiple categories to a book (Done, missing Categories CRUD)
 - Link a user to a favourited book, so it can also be employed and filtered for multiple simultaneous users.
+(Pending)
 - Protect some endpoints with a auth key so they can only be accessed with an user's key (Probably using bearer token as it's the one i've used before).
+(Pending)